Matex600/social-edit-matt/README.md

   <hr>

-  * I have recieved feedback from my mentor on my project, and I decided to adjust some styling to improve card colours for blog posts.
+  * I have received feedback from my mentor on my project, and I decided to adjust some styling to improve card colors  for blog posts.
 I made them a lighter color to complement the rest of the site.

-  * I have recieved feedback from my sibling, that enabled me to identify an issue with an image not aligning properly in the blog details therefore it has been patched.
+  * I have received feedback from my sibling, that enabled me to identify an issue with an image not aligning properly in the blog details therefore it has been patched.

-  * I used the code review channel on slack and recieved feedback to help improve user experience, by adding an add post button if a category has no posts to make it easier for the user.
+  * I used the code review channel on slack and received feedback to help improve user experience, by adding an add post button if a category has no posts to make it easier for the user.
 This has been implemented.

   * I have tested the site functionality and created a non-admin account.